universal-vue/docs/plugins/server.md

   // HTML is ready to be sent to client async rendered(response, context, app) {
-    // You can alter response conten before sending it },
+    // You can alter response content before sending it },

   // Act when something go wrong during SSR rendering